Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 Templates for Effective Time Management:

-• Weekly Overview: A weekly schedule can help you ensure that no tasks are overlooked and that your priorities are clearly laid out.
+• Weekly Overview: A weekly schedule can help you ensure that no tasks are overlooked and your priorities are laid out.
 A weekly planner can outline your key projects, deadlines, and weekly goals.

 Time Management Techniques: